100 Greatest NHL Players by Team

 Mike Gartner, RW; Brett Hull, RW; Serge Savard, D; Teemu Selanne, RW.

-Ray Bourque, D; Johnny Bucyk, LW; Phil Esposito, C; Jaromir Jagr, RW; Brian Leetch, D; Bobby Orr, D; Bernie Parent, G; Brad Park, D; Jacques Plante, G; Jean Ratelle, C; Terry Sawchuk, G; Milt Schmidt, C; Eddie Shore, D.
+Ray Bourque, D; Johnny Bucyk, LW; Phil Esposito, C; Jaromir Jagr, RW; Brian Leetch, D; Adam Oates, C; Bobby Orr, D; Bernie Parent, G; Brad Park, D; Jacques Plante, G; Jean Ratelle, C; Terry Sawchuk, G; Milt Schmidt, C; Eddie Shore, D.

 Buffalo Sabres (5)